15. DOG ENDS

 J V Fockinbridge was quick to extol the virtues of his construct again.

 ‘As the gravestones are plastic in our churchyard they don’t crumble like the traditional masonry gravestones.
-This means we are the only burial facility that can offer whole death time guarantees on all our gravestones.
-Also we don’t bother with collection boxes as we only take plastic.’
+This means we are the only burial facility that can offer whole death time guarantees on all our gravestones.’

-‘Furthermore,’ he added, barely drawing breath, ‘with the building being so lightweight and portable compared to the traditional ones that are so heavy and anchored, if there’s a disaster say two hundred miles away, we don’t need to pray for the survivors, as the church can easily be transported there and the survivors can then pray for themselves.’
+‘Furthermore,’ he added, barely drawing breath, ‘with the building being portable compared to the traditional heavy anchored ones, if there’s a disaster say two hundred miles away, we don’t need to pray for the survivors as the church can easily be transported there and the survivors can then pray for themselves.’

-Fockinbridge then hit me with his best argument in favour of his plastic churches.
+Fockinbridge then hit us with his best argument in favour of his plastic churches.

-When questioned about his motives for inventing the plastic church, Fockinbridge denies that it’s purpose was to help more hunt victims find sanctuary.
+When questioned about his motives, Fockinbridge denies that it’s purpose is ultimately to help more hunt victims find sanctuary.

-‘The Lord moves in mysterious ways,’ is all he will say, and is exactly what he also said which helped him escape punishment in the courts when his church was caught going the wrong way down the A369 recently in his attempts to save further prey.
+‘The Lord moves in mysterious ways,’ is all he will say, and is exactly what he also said which helped him escape heavy punishment in the courts when his church was caught speeding on the A369 recently.

 Leave a comment